 2) How can they have dinner together?

-3) How can they have children, if they want to thereby create an internet family?
+3) How can they have children, if they want to create a web family thereby?

 You can add more questions to these questions so it means that the questions are numerous that it seems it will be impossible to have an e-family/ e-marriage.

-I came across a hub, “sexless affair”, on hub pages and the hub made me look more into the idea of e-marriages.
-This is because it seems most people are happier with their friends online than they are with their friend in the real world.
-The real world here simply means the world
+I came across a hub, “sexless affair”, on hub pages and the article made me look more into the idea of internet-marriages.
+It is because it seems most people are happier with their friends online than they are with their friend in the real world.
+The real world here just means the world

-around you and those you can see, feel, and talk to.
-Although most of our internet friends are those we also know in the real world, there are some friends we only know in the internet world.
-Some friendship started from the internet world to the real world.
-Consequently, it means some of those we now know as our friends in the real world were once only known to us in the internet world, so we simply called them, “my online friend” or whatever.
+to you and those you can see, feel, and talk.
+Although most of our internet friends are those we also know in the real world, there are some friends we only know in the web world.
+Some friendship started from the internet world to the reality.
+Consequently, it means some of those we now know as our friends, in fact, were once only known to us in the internet world, so we simply called them, “my online friend” or whatever.

 People seem to be happier online because they mostly share sweet words and the chat is kind, lovely, and polite.
-So it is rare for us to get offended by our online friends mostly because most of them may have an interest in us or in our vision before they joined our friend's list.
+So it is rare for us to get offended by our online friends mostly because most of them may have an interest in us or our vision before they joined our friend's list.
 Most people now go online just for them to be happy.
 Some of our friends in the real world may offend us easily than our internet friends.
-This may be due to the fact that conflict seems inevitable in a human relationship especially when we are so close together.
-Most marriages in the real world now end in divorce or it is managed by one or both partners even when things seem not to be alright.
+It may be because conflict seems inevitable in a human relationship especially when we are so close together.
+Most marriages in the real world now end in divorce, or it is managed by one or both partners even when things seem not to be alright.
 That is why some people choose the idea of single parenting.
 Therefore, can internet marriage be another way out of the situation or do we try to sustain our marriages in the real world?

-The idea of a sexless affair, for those who want it, means that e-marriages can be possible.
+For those who want it, the idea of a sexless affair means that e-marriages can be possible.
 After all, it is said some people now marry and make love to robots, cars among others.
 So why can’t people get hooked in marriage with an internet partner?

 The challenges or questions may include: